5G-MAG/rt-mbms-modem/README.md

 The application installs a systemd unit and some helper scripts for setting up the TUN network interface and multicast routing.

+Create a user named "ofr" for correct pre-configuration of receive process: `` sudo useradd ofr ``

 To start the application as a background daemon:
 `` sudo systemctl start rp ``